Judge temporarily blocks new Arkansas anti-abortion laws

 LITTLE ROCK, Ark.
 (AP) — A federal judge blocked three new abortion restrictions from taking effect Wednesday in Arkansas, including a measure that opponents say would likely force the state's only surgical abortion clinic to close.

 U.S. District Judge Kristine Baker granted a 14-day temporary restraining order shortly before midnight Tuesday.
-The 159-page order blocks the state from enforcing the new laws, including a measure prohibiting the procedure 18 weeks into a woman's pregnancy.
-They also included a requirement that doctors performing abortions be board-certified or board-eligible in obstetrics and gynecology.
+The 159-page ruling blocks the state from enforcing the new laws, including a measure prohibiting the procedure 18 weeks into pregnancy.
+The blocked laws also included a requirement that doctors performing abortions be board-certified or board-eligible in obstetrics and gynecology.
 An official with a Little Rock clinic that performs surgical abortions says it has one physician who meets that requirement, but he only works there a few days every other month.

-Baker also blocked a law prohibiting doctors from performing an abortion if it's being sought because the fetus was diagnosed with Down Syndrome.
+Baker also blocked a law prohibiting doctors from performing an abortion if it's being sought because the fetus has Down syndrome.

-The laws are being challenged by Little Rock Family Planning Services, the state's only surgical abortion clinic, and Planned Parenthood.
-Planned Parenthood only offers medication-induced abortions at its Arkansas facilities.
-Planned Parenthood earlier this month stopped providing medication-induced abortions at its Fayetteville facility while it looks for a new location, but is still providing the procedure at its Little Rock center.
+The laws are being challenged by Planned Parenthood and Little Rock Family Planning Services, the state's only surgical abortion clinic.
+Planned Parenthood only offers medication-induced abortions in Arkansas and earlier this month stopped providing abortions at its Fayetteville facility while it looks for a new location.
+It continues to provide the procedure at its Little Rock center.

-The challenge was filed on behalf of the plaintiffs by ACLU of Arkansas.
-Its spokeswoman, Holly Dickson, said ACLU attorneys were poring over the order and will have a statement later Wednesday.
-For now, "We are so relieved that these bans and restrictions have been temporarily blocked from taking effect.
-And we are determined to see them blocked for good," she said.
+The American Civil Liberties Union of Arkansas challenged the laws.
+The group's spokeswoman, Holly Dickson, said early Wednesday that ACLU attorneys are reviewing the order.

+"We are so relieved that these bans and restrictions have been temporarily blocked from taking effect.
+And we are determined to see them blocked for good," Dickson said.

 A message left with a spokeswoman for the Arkansas Attorney General's Office was not immediately returned early Wednesday.

-Under current Arkansas law, a physician licensed to practice medicine in the state can perform abortions.
-The additional qualification for abortion doctors is similar to a Mississippi law a federal judge upheld last year.
-Opponents say the requirement eliminates a large number of physicians who have had training in the procedure.
-The state has argued the additional qualification would protect patients.
+Under current law, a physician licensed to practice medicine in Arkansas can perform abortions.
+The additional qualification for doctors performing abortions to be board-certified or eligible is similar to a Mississippi law that a federal judge upheld last year .
+Opponents say the requirement would prevent a large number of physicians from performing the procedure.
+The state says it would protect patients.

-Arkansas is one of two states with an 18 week ban.
-Utah enacted a similar restriction this year, but has agreed to not enforce the ban as it's being challenged in federal court.
+Arkansas is one of two states with an 18-week ban.
+Utah enacted a similar restriction this year , but has agreed to not enforce it while it's being challenged in federal court.

-Several states have laws banning abortion for genetic anomalies including Down syndrome, but North Dakota's is the only that is in effect.
-The others are also tied up in legal challenges.
+Several states have laws banning abortion for genetic anomalies including Down syndrome, but North Dakota's is the only one in effect.
+The others are tied up in legal challenges.

 The laws are among several new restrictions approved by the majority-Republican Legislature in Arkansas this year.
-Another law not challenged that's taking effect Wednesday increases the waiting period before a woman can get an abortion from 48 hours to 72 hours.
+Another law not challenged that took effect Wednesday increases the waiting period before a woman can get an abortion from 48 hours to 72 hours.